opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ## Limitations

-This feature has some limitations:
+The following features are not supported when using multiple data sources:

-* The timeline visualization types are not supported.
+* Timeline visualization types
-* A few external plugins, such as `gantt-chart`, are not supported.
+* Some external plugins, such as the `gantt-chart` plugin